 Great question.
-Truth is, there’s a ton of answers.
+Truth is, there are a ton of answers.
 But we’ll start with these:

 When we live life open-handedly, we are no longer bound to things on this earth that will pass away.